artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise012.md

 ## Requirements

-1. The function countDigitFrequency should be defined in the Exercise class.
+1. The function countDigitFrequency should be defined in the Exercise012 class.
 2. The function countDigitFrequency should return an integer, the frequency of the digit in the number.

 Input: A long number (0 ≤ number ≤ 10^19) and an integer digit (0 ≤ digit ≤ 9).